How to Stay Consistent with Losing Weight

 So Let Me Tell You About My Meal Planner

-Planning meals helped me to lose weight and it has helped so many of my patients, especially those who are super busy with work and kids, or who seem to relapse when they are too hungry to make healthy choices.
+Planning meals helped me to lose weight.
+It has also helped so many of my patients, especially those who are super busy with work and kids or those who seem to relapse when they are too hungry to make healthy choices.

 Decreases decision making stress about what to eat